ChromatiChord/Hive-Online/README.md

 ## Documentation
-This is an online Peer to Peer version of the board game Hive Carbon.
+This is an online Peer to Peer version of the board game 'Hive Carbon'.

 ## Available Scripts